 Goldfish Swim School

-If you visited Goldfish Swim School over the holidays, why not sign the kiddos up for swimming lessons?
+If you visited Goldfish Swim School over the holidays, why not sign the kiddos up for swim lessons?
 Our instructors use integrity, compassion and trust to teach children ages 4 months and older how to swim -- with extraordinary results.